What are the opportunities for rural tourism from Europe?

 - What requirements should your rural travel product comply with to be allowed on the European market?

-- What competition do I face on the European market?
+- What competition do you face on the European market?

 - What are the end-market prices for rural tourism products?